gl-inet/docs4.x/docs/interface_guide/network_mode.md

 - **Router**.
 Create your own private network.
 The router will act as NAT, firewall and DHCP server.
 This is the default mode.

 - **Bridge**.
 Connect to a wired network.
 Bridge mode is a networking feature that allows two routers together.
 When it enabled, it essentially turns the the router into a switch.
-The bridge-enabled router will still transfer data, but it won’t perform traditional Network Access Translation (NAT) processes.
+The bridge-enabled router will still transfer data, but it won't perform traditional Network Access Translation (NAT) processes.

 ---